gittuf/gittuf/docs/get-started.md

 make
 ```

-On Windows, this will automatically put `gittuf.exe` in `GOPATH` as configured.
+This will automatically put `gittuf` in the `GOPATH` as configured.

 ## Create keys